TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/04_lesson/lab.md

 		Do would you like green eggs and ham?

-		I do not like them,Sam-I-am.
+		I do not like them, Sam-I-am.
 		I do not like green eggs and ham.

 		Would you like them here or there?